Gun safety advocates express horror at mass shooting in Texas

 “This is the Governor of Texas’ tweet AFTER learning that a gunman armed with an assault rifle opened fire on a family in his state, killing five people, including an 8-year-old,” Ms Watts wrote.

-Brett Cross, who lost his son Uziye in a mass shooting at an elementary school in Uvalde last year, also lashed out at the Republican governor for not making mention of the deadly shooting.
+Brett Cross, who lost his son Uziyah in a mass shooting at an elementary school in Uvalde last year, also lashed out at the Republican governor for not making mention of the deadly shooting.

 “All smiles this weekend?
 No mention of the 5 that were murdered for asking a man to quit shooting so they could sleep?”
 Mr Cross tweeted.
 “The same damn smiles after Uvalde.
 The same damn smiles after Santa Fe.
 The same damn smiles after El Paso X2.
 F*** you and your smile.”